Curvature Invariants for Lorentzian Traversable Wormholes: Introduction

 \section{Introduction}

-Lorentzian traversable wormholes were first predicted by Kip Thorne and collaborators who used Einstein's general relativistic field equations to explore the possibility of Faster-Than-Light (FTL) interstellar spaceflight without violating Special Relativity \cite{2,3}.
+Lorentzian traversable wormholes were first predicted by Kip Thorne and collaborators who used Einstein's general relativistic field equations to explore the possibility of Faster-Than-Light (FTL) interstellar spaceflight without violating Special Relativity \cite{Morris:1988cz,3}.
 References \cite{4,5} published earlier studies that demonstrated the possibility of traversable wormholes in general relativity.
-A Lorentzian traversable wormhole is a topological opening in spacetime which manifests traversable intra-universe and/or inter-universe connections, as well as different chronological connections between distant spacetime points.
-The Lorentzian traversable wormhole is free of both event horizons and singularities.
-It is fully traversable in both directions, geodesically complete, and there are no crushing gravitational tidal forces found anywhere inside the wormhole.
+A Lorentzian traversable wormhole is a topological opening in spacetime which manifests traversable intra-universe and/or inter-universe connections, as well as possible different chronological connections between distant spacetime points.
+In \cite{6}, M. Visser establishes that a Lorentzian wormhole is traversable provided it is free of both event horizons and singularities.
+Such a wormhole is fully traversable in both directions, geodesically complete, and there are no crushing gravitational tidal forces found anywhere inside.
 Consequently, Lorentzian traversable wormholes are unlike the non-traversable Schwarzschild wormhole, or Einstein-Rosen bridge, associated with eternal black holes in the maximally extended version of the Schwarzschild metric.
-Unfortunately, exotic matter, which violates the point-wise and averaged energy conditions, is required to open and stabilize a Lorentzian traversable wormhole.
+Exotic matter, which violates the point-wise and averaged energy conditions, is required to open and stabilize a Lorentzian traversable wormhole.
 A comprehensive technical overview of this subject is found in \cite{6}.\\

-Studies of Lorentzian traversable wormholes rely on calculating the elements of the Riemann curvature tensor, $R^i_{\ jkl}$, to ``observe'' the effects of the wormhole’s spacetime curvature on photons and matter moving through it.
-However, the $R^i_{\ jkl}$ cannot be calculated in an invariant manner (being functions of the chosen coordinates).
-Thus, analysis of $R^i_{\ jkl}$ can be misleading because coordinate mapping distortions may arise as an artifact of the coordinate choice.
-The only way to properly illustrate wormhole spacetimes without such issues is to plot their independent curvature invariants and provide proper visualization of any hidden surprises.\\
+Studies of Lorentzian traversable wormholes rely on either calculating the elements of the Riemann curvature tensor, $R^i_{jkl}$, to ``observe'' the effects of the wormhole’s spacetime curvature on photons and matter moving through it or by embedding diagrams.
+However, the $R^i_{jkl}$ cannot be calculated in an invariant manner because they are functions of the chosen coordinates.
+Thus, analysis of $R^i_{jkl}$ can be misleading because coordinate mapping distortions may arise as an artifact of the coordinate choice.
+Embedding diagrams offer a narrow view of the spacetime manifold.
+In \cite{Morris:1988cz}, the embedding diagrams depicts the wormhole geometry along just an equatorial ($\theta=\frac{\pi}{2}$) slice through space at a specific moment in time.
+The embedding diagram also only offers a limited view of the physics involved in the wormhole.
+The best way to illustrate wormhole spacetimes without such issues is to plot their independent curvature invariants to provide proper visualization of any hidden surprises.\\